 The main algorithm: cutting and layouting.

-We will start your explanation with this part as it is the most important core of the algorithm.
+We will start the explanation with this part as it is the most important core of the algorithm.

 The sugar coating: last finishing touches

-This part applies fairy dust to the layout: images are scaled up, links are made beautiful etc. There’s not much to interesting happening here.
+This part applies fairy dust to the layout: images are scaled up, links are made beautiful etc. There’s not much too interesting happening here.

 The main algorithm: semantic cuts and the overflow